temporalio/docker-builds/docker-readme/server.md

 `VISIBILITY_DB_PORT` (defautls to `3306` for MySQL and `5432` for Postgres)

+This variable specifies the port to connect to MySQL/PostgrSQL on for your visibility database.

 `VISIBILITY_MYSQL_SEEDS` (defaults to unset)

+This variable specifies your MySQL hostname for your visibility database.

 `VISIBILITY_MYSQL_USER` (defaults to unset)

+This variable specifies your MySQL username for your visibility database.

 `VISIBILITY_MYSQL_PWD` (defaults to unset)

+This variable specifies your MySQL password for your visibility database.

 `VISIBILITY_POSTGRES_SEEDS` (defaults to unset)

+This variable specifies your PostgreSQL hostname for your visibility database.

 `VISIBILITY_POSTGRES_USER` (defaults to unset)

+This variable specifies your PostgreSQL username for your visibility database.

 `VISIBILITY_POSTGRES_PWD` (defaults to unset)

+This variable specifies your PostgreSQL password for your visibility database.

 `DB_PORT` (defautls to `3306` for MySQL and `5432` for Postgres)